Group Statue of Seneb and His Family

 It also affects the head, producing a relatively large skull with a bulging forehead and often a depressed nasal bridge.
 An alternative diagnosis is dysmelia – a condition that produces short arms and legs.
 Seneb’s wife Senites is portrayed far less realistically; her depiction is of a piece with other contemporary portraits of high-ranking Egyptian women.

 Seneb’s name means “healthy” – perhaps given by his mother as a wish for survival when he was a baby.
-Many Egyptians possessed similar names, not to denote an absence of disease but to convey a positive message of healthiness and vigour.
+Many Egyptians possessed similar names, not to denote an absence of disease, but to convey a positive message of healthiness and vigour.

-Dwarfism was not seen as a defect in ancient Egypt, unlike in many other cultures.
+Dwarfism was not seen as a defect in Ancient Egypt, unlike in many other cultures.
 Egyptian texts advised the acceptance of those with physical or mental disabilities, and there were even two dwarf gods, Bes and Ptah.
 A number of dwarfs gained prestigious roles and were given lavish burials in proximity to their royal masters.

-Alternatively, he could have been born into a high-ranking family and was given roles appropriate to his birth rank.
-Seneb also carried out religious rites in his dual role as a priest.
 He was titled “Priest of Wadjet”, priest of “the large bull which is at the head of Stpt” and of the bull Mrhw.
 He participated in the funeral services for kings Khufu, the builder of the Great Pyramid, and his successor Djedefre [Radjedef].
 His wife Senetities, a woman of normal stature, was likewise a priestess, serving the goddesses Hator and Neith.

-Old Kingdom, 5th Dynasty, ca. 2494-2345 BC.
 Now in the Egyptian Museum, Cairo.
 JE 51280